User Score: 5943

 --Anna Russell (comedienne) - portrays a snooty women's club chairwoman & imitates different types of piano players.

-Also: "The Ice Capades of 1954" in a remote pickup from Madison Square Garden.
+Ice Capades Skaters (via a remote from Madison Square Garden):